Procurement and Contract Services Policy & Procedures Manual

 101-002: Purchasing from or Contracting with OSU Employees, Relatives of OSU Employees or Members of the OSU Employee’s Household

-Any purchase or contract for the provision of goods or services, regardless of the dollar value, is subject to the provisions of this policy.
-OSU may only purchase from or contract with OSU employees, relatives of OSU employees (relative as defined in ORS 244) or members of the OSU employee’s householdif the OSU employee is not involved in the selection, award or administration of the purchase/contract and all of the following requirements are met:
+Any purchase or contract for the provision of goods or services, regardless of the dollar value, is subject to the provisions of Oregon Revised Statute 244.
+OSU may only purchase from or contract with OSU employees, relatives of OSU employees (relative as defined in ORS 244) or members of the OSU employee’s household if the OSU employee is not involved in the selection, award or administration of the purchase/contract.

 - The OSU employee must complete the “Disclosure of Real or Potential Conflict of Interest” form and submit to the Procurement office for review.

 - It has been determined by Procurement that no real conflict of interest exists or if a conflict exists, it has been mitigated.

 - The OSU employee, employee’s relative or member of the employee’s household must be determined to be an Independent Contractor for the services being proposed.
 In the case of an OSU employee as a vendor, the goods or services sought for purchase or contract must be substantially different from the work the employee performs in their employment with OSU.

 - Submit a Purchase Requisition and the completed “Disclosure of Real or Potential Conflict of Interest” form to email@example.com.
 If a real conflict of interest exists, Procurement must determine that: